The purpose of enrichment is to provide our students with extended learning prospects which will enable them to further develop their life skills.

-Below is a list of what SJBC Sixth form enrichment programme offers and how this fit in with our school community and life in the sixth form.
+Below is a non-exhaustive list of what our enrichment entails and how this fits in with our school community and life in the sixth form.

 This programme helps sixth form students to develop their leadership, organisational and communication skills.
 It enables students to further promote and embed the RUAH ethos by supporting the younger community in need of additional support.

-Each student will be assigned to a key stage 3 or 4 student in a class setting once a week, empowering the community cohesion and creating role models.
+Each student will be assigned to a key stage 3 or 4 students in a class setting once a week, empowering the community cohesion and creating role models.

 Volunteer your talent

-Volunteering is a great way for our students to use their skills and talents to help others and can benefit our sixth form students in the following ways.
+Volunteering is a great way for our students to use their skills and talents to help others and can benefit our sixth form students to build confidence.